Coach, Writer, Founder, Mom, Multi-Hyphenate

-Meg Keene is the Founder and Editor-in-chief of A Practical Wedding, and the founder of Practical Business School.
-APW started as a Blogspot account ran from her kitchen table, and is now the largest independently held wedding publication in the world.
-Meg has published two (creatively named) books: A Practical Wedding (recently out in a revamped Second Edition), and A Practical Wedding Planner, both top sellers on the wedding bookshelf.
-Her passion is teaching women entrepreneurs and giving them the skills they need to level up and make more money.
+Meg Keene is a Mastery Method Coach, who's spent more than a decade teaching women about entrepreneurship.
+She is the Founder and Editor-in-chief of A Practical Wedding, which started as a Blogspot account ran from her kitchen table, and grew to the largest independently held wedding publication in the world.
+Meg has published two (creatively named) books: A Practical Wedding, and A Practical Wedding Planner, both top sellers on the wedding bookshelf.
+Her passion is teaching helping women do the inner and outer work to get them to their breakthroughs, to help them step into their big dreams, and make the money they deserve.
 Meg’s work has been referenced in The New York Times, The Wall Street Journal, NPR, The Atlantic, Bustle, and Refinery 29, among many other publications.
 She currently resides in Northern California, with her husband and two kids.

 A really good bagel